Skip to content

 Babies overheat quickly in hot weather.
 And if their temperatures stay high, they risk dehydration or heat exhaustion.
 Compared to you, your nugget finds it hard to cool off.
 This is because babies do not sweat as much as adults, which is a way of cooling down the body.

-And while it is challenging to care for your young one during hot weather, healthy babies who are thriving and well hydrated have no problem regulating their body temperature unless they become overheated.
+And while it is challenging to care for your young one during hot weather, healthy babies who are thriving and well hydrated have less problem regulating their body temperature unless they become overheated.

 Dehydration